 What might change about water quality standards?

-DEQ is proposing to review and revise water quality standards to take into account new environmental information, to meet new federal requirements, or to improve clarity or program implementation.
+DEQ reviews and revises water quality standards to take into account new environmental information, to meet new federal requirements, or to improve clarity or program implementation.
 Highest priority standards revisions

 would help our water quality programs comply with decisions made by U.S. EPA, National Marine Fisheries Service, and courts.
 Other priority standards revisions